-Russell, in the first edition of his Crimes and Misdemeanors in 1819 - a seminal work which was to last until 1964 - considered disorderly houses under the generic heading of public nuisances, observing as to the latter that:
+Russell, in the first edition of his Crimes and Misdemeanors in 1819-a seminal work which was to last until 1964-8 considered disorderly houses under the generic heading of public nuisances, observing as to the latter that:

 Public nuisances may be considered as offences against the public order and economical regimen of the state; being either the doing of a thing to the annoyance of all the king's subjects, or the neglecting to do a thing which the common good requires.
 But the annoyance or neglect must be of a real and substantial nature: and the fears of mankind, though they may be reasonable, will not create a nuisance.
+On the substantial nature is not provided in the substantial nature.